edvb/tisp/doc/tisp.7.md

 ## Procedures

-Procedures are the verbs of tisp, they describe how expressions change.
+Procedures are the verbs of eevo, they describe how expressions change.
 Procedures can be either functions, macros, primitives, or forms.

 *Convention*: Procedures which return a boolean type should end with `?` (**eg**